jak2030/recurse-coding-exercise/README.md

 make run_backend_dev
 ```

-You should be able to see a working example of the site in your favorite browser on localhost at port 3000.
+You should be able to see a working example of the site in your favorite browser at `localhost:3000`.

 ## What's in the repo?